SWC-Advanced-Microscopy/BakingTray/readme.md

 ### What is it?
 BakingTray is a [ScanImage](https://vidriotechnologies.com/) wrapper that performs serial section 2-photon tomography (STP) within [MATLAB](http://www.mathworks.com/).
-The software is inspired the Svoboda lab's [TeraVoxel](https://github.com/TeravoxelTwoPhotonTomography) project but runs on NI hardware.
+The software is inspired the [TeraVoxel](https://github.com/TeravoxelTwoPhotonTomography) project ((Economo et al](https://elifesciences.org/articles/10566)) but runs on NI hardware.

 ### Who is it for?
 This software is aimed at technically-minded people who want an open source STP solution that can be modified for their needs.